Manas-33/GeoTale/README.md

  - Flutter development environment set up (refer to official Flutter documentation for detailed instructions: https://docs.flutter.dev/get-started/install)
  - A compatible tablet of size 10” with the version of Android 13 or API level 33.
  - A Liquid Galaxy rig setup
- - Accounts for Gemini AI and Deepgram AI (obtain API keys) and Google Maps SDk.
+ - Accounts for Gemini AI and Deepgram AI (obtain API keys) and Google Maps SDK.

 # Installation: